Travel to the Renaissance Period with Leisring’s “O Filii et Filiae”

-Back to the choral world for a bit for “O Filii et Filiae” by Volckmar Leisring.
-I’ve spent a fair amount of time with this piece lately, so it seems fitting to talk about it here.
+We’re traveling to the Renaissance choral world for a bit for “O Filii et Filiae” by Volckmar Leisring.
+I’ve spent a fair amount of time with this piece, so it seems fitting to talk about it here.
 There doesn’t seem to be much information online about Leisring.
 He lived from 1588-1637, he’s German, and he was a composer and pastor.

-“O Filii et Filiae” is considered an antiphonal isorhythmic motet.
+“O Filii et Filiae” is an antiphonal isorhythmic motet.
 “Antiphonal” relates to two ensembles (in this case, choirs) performing alternately to each other, with occasional parts together.
 Motets were popular vocal forms in the Medieval and Renaissance ages, with the isorhythmic form developing during the Renaissance.
-This form is defined by a repeated rhythmic pattern.
+A repeated rhythmic pattern defines this form.
 I think you’ll easily pick out the repeating rhythm in this piece.

 The Latin lyrics celebrate Easter: